I warn you, if you bore me, I shall take my revenge.

 Adjusting the Chipbreaker (Uragane)

-Using this technique, your plane blades will look beautiful, and your dai will give many years of reliable service.
-And although they only have tiny mouths with just a single, shiny, silver tooth, if you look carefully you will can see their clever little smiles.
+Using this technique, your plane blades will remain beautiful for their entire lifetime, and your dai will give you many years of reliable service.
+And although they only have tiny mouths with just a single, shiny tooth, if you look carefully you may see their sharp little smiles.

 To remove or back-out the chipbreaker, one strikes the dai as if loosening the blade, but with a finger on the chipbreaker to keep it from dragging over and perhaps dulling the blade’s cutting edge.